Open-CAS/open-cas-telemetry-framework/doc/examples/c/iotracer/IOTRACER.md

 Having that you can power your C application by OCTF.
 But actually in this case you are going to use C wrapper for IO tracer plug-in.
-When linking your program, don't forget about adding OCTF library (just add -loctf to linker option).
+When linking your program, don't forget about adding OCTF library (just add -loctf to linker options).

 ### Initializing IO trace plug-in